harrypeter07/portifier/README.md

 - **Resume Parsing:**
   - API: `src/app/api/parse-resume/route.js` parses uploaded resumes using Gemini API (`src/lib/gemini.js`).
+  - **Enhanced Error Handling:** Implements retry logic with exponential backoff and model fallback for robust API calls.
   - Returns structured data matching the portfolio schema.
-- **State Management:** Zustand store (`src/store/layoutStore.js`) holds all portfolio data, template, layout, and content.
+- **State Management:** Zustand store (`store/layoutStore.js`) holds all portfolio data, template, layout, and content.
 - **Editor:** `src/app/editor/edit-resume/page.jsx` renders a dynamic form for each section based on the selected template/layout.
 Updates the Zustand store as the user edits.
-Right panel shows a live preview using the actual portfolio components.
+Right panel shows a live preview using the `Preview` component.
 - **Portfolio Components:** `src/components/` contains all section components (Hero, About, Projects, etc.). `src/data/componentMap.js` maps section names to React components.
 - **Templates:** Defined in `src/data/templates/templateManager.js`.
 Each template specifies a layout, theme, and sample data.
 - **Schema:** `src/data/schemas/portfolioSchema.js` defines the full data structure for all portfolio types.
-- **Rendering:** Live preview and final portfolio use the same logic to render the user’s portfolio.
+- **Rendering:** Live preview and final portfolio use the same logic to render the user's portfolio.

 ### 2. **How Data Flows**